vasanthkumarch/Implementation-of-Half-subtractor-and-Full-subtractor-circuit/README.md

-# Implementation of Half subtractor-and-Full-subtractor-circuit
+# Experiment -03 Implementation of Half subtractor-and-Full-subtractor-circuit
 Implementation-of-Half-subtractor-and-Full-subtractor-circuit
 ##AIM:
 To design a half subtractor and full subtractor circuit and verify its truth table in Quartus using Verilog programming.